About Seattle Atlas

 What's on the Map

-- Simplified view showing what can be built (houses & townhomes, apartments, mixed-use, etc.)
+- Simplified view showing what can be built (homes & small shops, midsize residential, large buildings, downtown & highrise, etc.)

 - Detailed technical zoning codes (NR, LR2, NC3, etc.), reflecting the Jan 21, 2026 adoption of One Seattle Plan Ordinance 127376